t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 <b>ZAP</b><br>
 <b>ACOPYSYS 0 B</b><br>

-Then, hit the \<RESET\> key.
+Then, hit the \<LOAD\> key.
 Place the newly created bootfloppy from drive B: into the boot drive.
 At the bootprom's promt, the \<C\>\<RETURN\> to boot CP/M.

 The "winbuild" folder under the 2300ADS-CPM github contains the same files, but pre-packed